 So, in theory, a MERV-13 filter might be able to filter viruses out of the air, depending on the specific virus.
 It is important to keep in mind that a MERV-13 filter only removes 50% of those particles from the air, so it is by no means a foolproof method and should not be viewed as such.
 What it is, however, is a step toward more efficient consumer-grade air filters.

 Many advertisements hail the MERV-13 filter as a way to stop viruses, but the truth is more nuanced.
 While it may be able to stop some viruses, it won’t stop them all, and there is no confirmed evidence that it can stop the spread of the coronavirus.
 Investing in a MERV-13 filter will improve your indoor air quality and greatly reduce the number of allergens in the air, but it should not be viewed as a safeguard against disease.

 The fundamental problem

-Still, even the best air purifier doesn’t solve the fundamental problem; like most viruses, the coronavirus is spread by person-to-person contact and contact with contaminated surfaces.
+Even the best air purifier doesn’t solve the fundamental problem; like most viruses, the coronavirus is spread by person-to-person contact and contact with contaminated surfaces.
 Air purifiers are capable of filtering the air in a room over time, but viruses tend to travel short distances between people or land and linger on surfaces.
-An air purifier, even if equipped to kill a virus, will often fail to catch a virus before it comes into contact with a person or surface.
+An air purifier, even one equipped to kill a virus, will often fail to catch a virus before it comes into contact with a person or surface.

-That said, air purifiers are great year-round.
+Air purifiers are still great to have year-round.
 Coronavirus isn’t the only concern, as this year’s awful pollen season has proven.
 An air purifier can help reduce the impact of pollen and seasonal allergies, eliminating sniffles and putting trees in their place.

 - The best air purifiers for 2020